 Modeling Castings with Cores

 Chemical binders in the sand can produce gas when heated by the molten metal and if not vented adequately, the gas may flow into the metal resulting in a gas porosity defect.
 This is most likely with cores that form thin interior features of castings that heat up quickly and have long venting paths.
-FLOW-3D‘s core gas model predicts the possibility of such gas defects and helps design core venting that can safely evacuate all the binder product gas from the cores.
+FLOW-3D CAST‘s core gas model predicts the possibility of such gas defects and helps design core venting that can safely evacuate all the binder product gas from the cores.

 Modeling Defects in Aluminum and Iron Castings